The Pleasure Garden (1925 film): Production

 Hitchcock described the casting process thus:

 Producer Michael Balcon allowed Hitchcock to direct the film when Graham Cutts, a jealous executive at Gainsborough Pictures, refused to let Hitchcock work on The Rat.

-The film was shot in Italy (Alassio, Genoa and Lake Como) and Germany.
+The film was shot in Italy (Alassio, Genoa, and Lake Como) and Germany.
 Many misfortunes befell the cast and crew.
 When Gaetano Ventimiglia, the film's cinematographer, failed to declare the film stock to Italian customs officials, the team had to pay fines and buy new film, seriously depleting their budget.

 For the only time in a British Hitchcock production, both lead actresses, Virginia Valli and Carmelita Geraghty, were American.

 The film was shot in 1925 and shown briefly in London in April 1926.
-But it was not officially released in the UK until January 1927, just before Hitchcock's third film, The Lodger: A Story of the London Fog, became a hit in February 1927.
+However, it was not officially released in the UK until January 1927, just before Hitchcock's third film, The Lodger: A Story of the London Fog, became a hit in February 1927.

 Production credits

 The production credits on the film were as follows: